tuckergs/smb2-relmod/README.md

 genasm/allowNegativeContinues.asm gives you infinite continues in the sense that it will let you have a negative amount of continues

+genasm/noContinues.asm makes it so you can't continue after losing all of your lives

 cmasm contains some pretty hefty hacks for the modification of challenge mode and story mode.
 These have bat files that you should use.

 In cmasm is code that accepts a shorter challenge mode entry format with more efficient unlocked level bytes; I call these new cm entries barebones entries.
 See my docs/newCMEntryFormats.txt for instructions about how to inject this code into your REL.